 All of these are names for the same medication, but differ in how they administer the medication to your body throughout the day.

-I find the most benefit using Wellbutrin or Buproprion SR or IR.
+I find the most benefit for patients when using Wellbutrin or Bupropion SR or IR.

 By taking the medication several times throughout the day you will allow for a more stable dose and higher concentration in your serum.